Sport regulations for the Pacific halibut fishery off California are designed to keep catches from exceeding the federally set quota.

 The California Recreational Fisheries Survey (CRFS) supplies monthly catch estimates for Pacific halibut.
 Producing CRFS estimates requires information on catches and effort from several sources.
 As a result, there is a five- to eight-week lag time between when the catch data are collected and when catch estimates using angler effort are generated.
 In order to conduct weekly tracking of Pacific halibut, CDFW performed customized tracking by using preliminary sample information directly from CRFS weekly field reports.
 These preliminary CRFS reports were used to generate a Preliminary Projected Catch amount of Pacific halibut in net pounds.
 The weekly Preliminary Projected Catch is a "proxy" value used to approximate catch during the lag time, until the corresponding monthly CRFS estimates are available.
 Once CRFS estimates for a month become available, this value will replace the weekly projected catch amount for that month.
 In the "thermometer", below, when gradient colors (green/yellow/red) are present, they represent the weekly Preliminary Projected Catch and the grey (when present) represents CRFS estimates as they become available.
 This combined total (Preliminary Projected Catch + CRFS estimates) equates to CDFW's best estimate of Pacific halibut catch as of the date indicated.

-CDFW in conjunction with PFMC, IPHC, and NMFS coordinated weekly during the 2017 season to determine the quota was projected to be taken in early September.
+CDFW in conjunction with PFMC, IPHC, and NMFS will coordinate weekly during the 2018 season to prevent catches from exceeding the quota.

 Pacific Halibut Catch

 Projected Pacific Halibut